 Distributed computing architectures are complex and time-consuming to build.
 This applies to microservices and serverless architectures in equal measure.
 Decisions about how small (granular) the function should be, takes time to assess, implement and test.
 There should be a balance between the number of functions should an application call.
 It gets cumbersome to manage too many functions and ignoring granularity will end up creating mini-monoliths.

 Serverless architecture inherently provides benefits of low operational cost, scaling and less time to market.
 Due to which it has the potential to quickly become one of the foundational pieces of modern distributed systems.
 But it is still in the nascent stage where organizations adopting serverless systems should take into consideration the over-reliance on third-party APIs and architectural complexity.
 Organizations already using cloud technologies will be the early adopters and we might see a marketplace for serverless functions, and widespread adoption of serverless architectures.
 Blockchain, IoT, gaming and enterprise middleware are some of the future applications of serverless architecture.

 Technology is constantly evolving.
 You need a reliable, trusted partner to help you adapt to the latest technologies and future-proof your investments.
+Reach out to a company like Maruti Techlabs, offering top IT staff augmentation services for reliable, cost-effective, and sustainable solutions.
 Our enterprise application modernization services help businesses adopt new technologies with our custom migration and modernization services.
 We can help you modernize your applications and infrastructure while reducing costs and improving the end-user experience.
 Give us a call today and discover how you can modernize your business.

 Software Development Practices - 19 MIN READ